 At Hollywood Studios, FastPasses are divided into two different groups – Tier 1 and 2.
-Tier 1 is full of the marquee attractions while Tier 2 is generally filled with less popular attractions.
+Tier 1 is full of the marquee attractions while Tier 2 is generally filled with less popular attractions, although that’s less true at Hollywood Studios than other parks.
 When reserving FastPasses ahead of time, guests can select one attraction from Tier 1 and two selections from Tier 2.
 If you are at Hollywood Studios and have completed your FastPasses then you can reserve a FastPass from either group, assuming they are available.

 Hollywood Studios FastPass system has been made-over several times since the implementation of FastPass+.
-As of summer 2019, the FastPass tiers have been made over to help guest flow for the opening months of Star Wars: Galaxy’s Edge.
-Unfortunately, it has made it much harder to score quality FastPasses at Hollywood Studios.
+As of February 2020, the tiers have been separated to include the park’s three newest attractions in tier 1 and all others in tier 2.
 Here’s a look at the current Hollywood Studios FastPass tiers:

 - Slinky Dog Dash

 - Alien Swirling

 - Twilight Zone Tower of Terror

 - Rock ‘n’ Roller Coaster

 - Beauty and the Beast – Live on Stage